jasonraimondi/jasonraimondi.com/content/posts/keeping-an-up-to-date-archive-of-the-github-repos-that-matter-to-you.md

 - misc
 - ops
 date: "2020-05-09T00:00:00-07:00"
-description: One of the many great features of Gitea is the mirror repository.
-Keep an always up to date archive of the GitHub repositories that matter to you using Gitea mirror repositories
+description: Keep an always up to date archive of the GitHub repositories that matter to you using Gitea mirror repositories.
 draft: true
 image: https://assets.jasonraimondi.com/posts/_covers/under-construction.jpg
 imageAlt: under construction crane